Ryan McHugh: Bonner–McGuinness interim: 2014–17

-Declan Bonner: 2017–
+Declan Bonner: 2017–2022

 Under the management of Declan Bonner, McHugh started for Donegal in the opening fixture of the 2018 National Football League against Kerry in Killarney.
 He scored a point in the next game against Galway.
 He scored 0–3 in the third game against Dublin and 1–2 in the fourth game against Kildare.
 He started against Tyrone and Monaghan in the fifth and sixth games, though was not part of the seventh game against Mayo.

-McHugh started the final and scored a goal as Donegal secured the 2018 Ulster Senior Football Championship.
+McHugh started the final and scored a goal as Donegal secured the 2018 Ulster SFC.
 He had previously started the preliminary round against Cavan (scoring a goal), the quarter-final against Derry (scoring 0–2) and the semi-final against Down (again scoring 0–2).

 On 26 September 2018, however, it was announced that McHugh had accepted medical advice and would be sidelined for the remainder of the year due to concussion.
 His injury came while playing for his club in a challenge match against Dublin champions St Vincents in Cavan in late August 2018 — he received a blow to the head during that match.
 Concussion had also caused McHugh to spend six weeks on the sideline following a 2018 National Football League game (against Kildare or Tyrone depending on which report you read) earlier that year.
 The injury meant he could take no part in the 2018 Donegal Senior Football Championship (of which his club were the defending champions), news which was worsened when taken in the context of the earlier loss of McHugh's club and county teammate Patrick McBrearty to a cruciate ligament injury.
 McHugh won a second All-Star at the end of the season.
 This remarkable achievement was further contextualized when McHugh later revealed he had suffered a "a slight bleed" in his brain and two concussions in seven months during that season.

 McHugh started against Clare in the opening fixture of the 2019 National Football League in Ennis.
 He also started the next fixtures against Meath, Tipperary, Fermanagh and Armagh.
 He started and scored two points in the sixth fixture against Cork.
 He started the seventh fixture against Kildare and scored three points.
 Donegal qualified for the National Football League Division 2 final and McHugh started the game as Donegal defeated Meath to win the title.

 McHugh won his third Ulster SFC in 2019, scoring one point as Donegal defeated Cavan in the final.
 He had previously started the quarter-final against Fermanagh and the semi-final against Tyrone (scoring 0–1 in the latter game).